Publication Ethics Statement

 • Personal or professional relationships with authors – if a reviewer has a personal, academic or professional relationship with the authors.

-• Financial interests – If a reviewer has or has had financial ties to an organization or project that is part of the research in the manuscript under review, this may compromise their impartiality.
+• Financial interests – If a reviewer has or has had financial ties to an organisation or project that is part of the research in the manuscript under review, this may compromise their impartiality.

 • Competitive advantage – if a reviewer is in direct competition with the authors.